carmaa/inception/README.txt

 your own config file if you want to.
 The config file contains a simple, .ini- style syntax defining search signatures, patches and offsets.

+The experimental version can be run by:

+./ftwa.py

 KNOWN BUGS
 ----------------